Travel Guide | Around Ibague Tolima Colombia

 Rock formations are usually the result of weathering and erosion sculpting the existing rock.
 A gorge is most often carved landscape by the erosive activity of a river over geologic timescales.
 Usually a river or stream and erosion carve.
 Magma that has risen from deep within the earth and cools into these shapes I am not exactly sure how the rocks were formed, as this is in part of the central mountain range of the Colombian Andes (Andean Volcanic belt) the nearest active volcano is only 60 old k's north away "Volcán Nevado del Tolima" and can also be viewed from Buena vista on a clear day, another 15 k's south from here.

 This was an amazing find and day out.
 I spent Easter Friday with my Colombian family/friends.
 We had a large fish lunch and spent the afternoon down the river.
 The 9 of us and a dog all in the motor taxi!
-This part of Colombia has many foreign tourists and it's always fun to live and spend time with a large local family, living the way they do.
+This part of Colombia has little foreign tourists and it's always fun to live and spend time with a large local family, living the way they do.

 Stream location: Vda.
 Martinez, towards Los Andes, from the main road to Rovira from Ibague.
 The river is a distributor into the Río Coello